'Sorry, I've Forgotten My Decryption Password' is Contempt Of Court, Pal - US Appeal Judges

 Clearly violation of 5th amendment..
 (Score:2)

 Does this case fit the precedent?
-(Score:3)
+(Score:5, Interesting)

 If he has not ever revealed the password to authorities, the Constitution absolutely prohibits this action by the court.
 A man cannot be compelled to self-incriminate, the court may not presume guilt (innocent until proven guilty), and the court can only establish guilt through due process of law (everything from investigation to conviction) and with equal protection under the law (the law is applied the same way to everyone).
 This ruling blatantly violates most of these basic rights if the contents of the drive are not a "foregone conclusion."